The Time-lapse Photography How to Guide

 The goal is accurate and reliable automatic shutter triggering, that’s what an intervalometer does and if you don’t have one built into your camera already there are several different kinds to consider:

-- 3rd Party Manufacturers (some are perfectly good and cheap)
+- 3rd Party Manufacturers (Good: some are perfectly good and cheap)

-- Advanced (expensive but sometimes offer more features)
+- Advanced (Better: expensive but offer more features)

-- Home-built and DIY (Some are hard to make and lack features and field reliability, but they are just downright cool)
+- Home-built and DIY (Maker: Some are hard to make and lack features and field reliability, but they are just downright cool to come from your brain and hard work)

 Essentially sunglasses for your lens, ND filters reduce the amount of light entering the camera without altering it’s color.
 ND filters allow slower shutter speeds and come in handy when we want to create motion blur by dragging our shutter.
 Motion blur and shutter dragging are discussed inside this explanation of time-lapse exposure.

-I used an ND filter in this time-lapse exposure and interval tutorial video.
+I used an ND filter in this time-lapse exposure and interval tutorial video (***amateur tutorial warning*** 🙂 ).
 The link starts the video about half way through when the filter is explained.

 You’ll end up with a shot just like everyone else’s.